Don't Settle... Travel Like a Local!

 - INLET - "If you are anywhere on the shore of 4th Lake, especially at sunset, you can get a selfie that other people will be envious of."

-- BLUE MOUNTAIN LAKE - "The Lake View Deck or the giant chair at the Adirondack Musuem are two great spots to grab a stellar selfie."
+- BLUE MOUNTAIN LAKE - "The Lake View Deck or the giant chair at Adirondack Experience, The Museum on Blue Mountain Lake are two great spots to grab a stellar selfie."

 - LONG LAKE - "The Long Lake Town Beach Selfie Board of course!"